fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 And that\'s it!
 We\'ve learned how neural networks work.
-Throughout the rest of this book, we\'ll look at how to build more complex neural networks that can approximate more complex functions.
+Throughout the rest of this course, we\'ll look at how to build more complex neural networks that can approximate more complex functions.

 As it turns out, there are a few tweaks to make to the basic structure